stanley-gu/standardsCh/chapter.md

 interpret and implement.
 In the modern world, standards have been applied to nearly everything from electronics cables and audio formats to paper sizes and telephone numbers.
-In the field of systems biology, the desire to facilitate interoperability and reuse computational models and data was the motivation for developing standard digital annotations and representations.
+In the field of systems biology, the desire to facilitate interoperability and reuse of computational models and data was the motivation for developing standardized digital annotations and representations.

 ## Minimum Information (MI)